kataw/kataw/test/__snapshot__/parser/expressions/paren/invalid-assign-obj-lit.md

 ✖ Declaration or statement expected - start: 290, end: 291
 ✖ Declaration or statement expected - start: 295, end: 296
 ✖ Declaration or statement expected - start: 296, end: 297
-✖ Property assignment expected - start: 316, end: 317
+✖ Property definition expected.
+Did you mean to use a ':'? - start: 316, end: 317
 ✖ Did you mean to use a ':'?
 An '=' can only follow a property name when the containing object literal is part of a destructuring - start: 318, end: 319
 ✖ Did you mean to use a ':'?
 An '=' can only follow a property name when the containing object literal is part of a destructuring - start: 342, end: 343
 ✖ Dot property must be an identifier - start: 347, end: 348